Fisher–Yates shuffle

-The Fisher–Yates shuffle is an algorithm for generating a random permutation of a finite sequence—in plain terms, the algorithm shuffles the sequence.
-The algorithm effectively puts all the elements into a hat; it continually determines the next element by randomly drawing an element from the hat until no elements remain.
+The Fisher–Yates shuffle is an algorithm for shuffling a finite sequence.
+The algorithm takes a list of all the elements of the sequence, and continually determines the next element in the shuffled sequence by randomly drawing an element from the list until no elements remain.
 The algorithm produces an unbiased permutation: every permutation is equally likely.
-The modern version of the algorithm is efficient: it takes time proportional to the number of items being shuffled and shuffles them in place.
+The modern version of the algorithm takes time proportional to the number of items being shuffled and shuffles them in place.

-The Fisher–Yates shuffle is named after Ronald Fisher and Frank Yates, who first described it, and is also known as the Knuth shuffle after Donald Knuth.
+The Fisher–Yates shuffle is named after Ronald Fisher and Frank Yates, who first described it.
+It is also known as the Knuth shuffle after Donald Knuth.
 A variant of the Fisher–Yates shuffle, known as Sattolo's algorithm, may be used to generate random cyclic permutations of length n instead of random permutations.

 Fisher and Yates' original method

-The Fisher–Yates shuffle, in its original form, was described in 1938 by Ronald Fisher and Frank Yates in their book Statistical tables for biological, agricultural and medical research.
+The original Fisher–Yates shuffle was published in 1938 by Ronald Fisher and Frank Yates in their book Statistical tables for biological, agricultural and medical research.
 Their description of the algorithm used pencil and paper; a table of random numbers provided the randomness.
 The basic method given for generating a random permutation of the numbers 1 through N goes as follows: